devizer/w3top-bin/README.md

 Live demo: on the throttled single-core Xeon with 592M RAM, on the Orange PI board

 ### Supported OS are provided by dotnet core
-- Debian 8 & 9, Ubuntu 14.04 ...
+- Debian 8, 9 & 10, Ubuntu 14.04 ...
 19.04 and derivatives
-- Fedora 27 ...
+- Fedora 26 ...
 30, CentOS 7, RedHat 7 and derivatives
 - OpenSUSE 42 & 15, SLES 12 & 15
 - Alpine Linux

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit).
 Armv6 (Raspberry PI 1st and Raspberry PI Zero) is not supported.

-Legacy version 6 of CentOS & RedHat is also supported, however GLIBC 2.14+ is required by official sqlite3 package.
+Legacy version 6 of CentOS & RedHat is also supported, however optimized build of sqlite3 does not work, but mysql and postgresql can be used for metrics and benchmarks history storage.

 ### [Re]Installation of precompiled binaries
 Short instruction: extract